-Papers must not exceed eight (8) pages, including all figures, tables, references, and appendices.
+Papers must not exceed eight (8) pages, including all figures, tables, and appendices, but excluding references.
+When references are included, the paper must not exceed nine (9) pages.
 Any submission that exceeds this page limit or that diverges significantly from the format specified herein will be rejected without review.